nullgemm/globuf/readme.md

    reconstruct the acrylic blur effect manually, but this requires using a lot of undocumented DWM functionalities and DirectComposition is only accessible from C++ code, which means we would have to rely on non-portable COM32 hacks.
+ - `Windows` MSVC `.dll`s are not available |
+   MSVC does not export any symbol by default and requires that we use a windows-specific syntax or write a lengthy definition file to fix this issue.
+   Since both options are terrible, we chose not to provide MSVC `.dll`s (however we do supply static MSVC `.lib`s, which can replace them perfectly).
  - `macOS` Window resizing modifiers are not available |
    This is a known limit of the hack used in Globox to work around the limitations of Apple's APIs.
 Other hacks exist that preserve the